-Molly’s Adopt a Sailor Program has been in existence for 10 years and its purpose is to send care packages to our deployed military.
+Molly’s Adopt a Sailor Program has been in existence for 10 years and its purpose is to send care packages to our deployed prep school.
 Molly’s Adopt A Sailor has grown to the level of recognition within the Navy and all branches.
-The care packages go to a recipient that does not often receive things from home and have been nominated by other military personnel, comrades, chaplains, or other related personnel.
+The care packages go to a recipient that does not often receive things from home and have been nominated by other prep school personnel, comrades, chaplains, or other related personnel.
 In celebration of Navy Week, Molly’s Adopt A Sailor has executed several packing parties and other community events to raise awareness.

 More than 20 of our boarders helped unload the packing boxes, set up the goods and assembly lines, and helped put together the care packages.
 The boarders had a great time while being part of something bigger than themselves.